sluongng/alicloud-fc-ts-template/README.md

 1. Development happen in `./src` folder
 2. Compile codes to `*.js` with `npm run build`
 3. Test the function locally with `npm test`
-4. Create/Update the function using `npm run create` / `npm run update` commands
+4. Create/Update the function using `npm run func-create` / `npm run func-update` commands
-5. Invoke the function online with `npm run invoke`
+5. Invoke the function online with `npm run func-invoke`
-6. (Assuming you have SLS setup for FC service) Check logs of function in the last 5 minutes using `npm run logs`
+6. (Assuming you have SLS setup for FC service) Check logs of function in the last 5 minutes using `npm run func-logs`
+7. Create/Update trigger with `npm run trigger-create` / `npm run trigger-update`
-7. Run whole live cycle with `npm run all`
+8. Run whole live cycle with `npm run all`

 ## Http Trigger